ABOUT

 "My brief comments are based on my appreciation for your efforts to raise the educational level within the database profession.
 It's certainly not that "path of least resistance" you might have instead chosen.
 In particular, your books have helped me a great deal in my database design work.
 PRACTICAL ISSUES IN DATABASE MANAGEMENT was especially good, especially once I found the errata to fix some problems I had on initial reading." --Keith L., Computer Software Consultant

-Fabian Pascal is an independent author, educator and consultant specializing in data fundamentals and the relational model.
+Fabian Pascal, Founder, Editor & Publisher, DBDebunk.com is an independent author, educator and consultant specializing in data fundamentals and the relational model.
 Author of three books and hundreds of articles for the trade press, he taught seminars at the business and academic levels and lectured extensively at industry events.
 Clients include IBM, Census Bureau, CIA, Apple, UCSF, Golden Gate University and IRS, among others.
-He has founded DBDebunk in 2000 and publishes the PRACTICAL DATABASE FOUNDATIONS and UNDERSTANDING THE REAL RDM series of PAPERS, all of which are dedicated to making data fundamentals accessible to data practitioners without compromising theoretical rigor -- a non-trivial task.
+He has founded the site in 2000 and publishes the PRACTICAL DATABASE FOUNDATIONS and UNDERSTANDING THE REAL RDM series of papers, available on the PUBS page, all of which are dedicated to making fundamentals accessible to data practitioners without compromising theoretical rigor—a non-trivial task.

 Contact: dbdebunker.at.gmail.com